hassifmohd/project-management/_posts/2019-07-01-master-project-management-avoid-the-10-most-common-mistakes-chapter1.md

 ## Step 3: Estimate the time and cost for each task

 - Time can be 2.
-Actual working and Elapses time (eg: waiting raw material to arrive)
+Actual working and Elapses time (example waiting for raw material to arrive)
 - Actual working in hours.
 Elapses is weeks
 - TODO: What is Elapses time?

-## Step 4: Put task in a running order
+## Step 4: Put the task in a running order

 - The output should be: Project network diagram
 - Picture of network diagram: https://inlooxcdn.azureedge.net/var/corporate_site/storage/images/media/images/blog/netzplan/back-to-basics-10-netzplan-schritt-6-2-freier-puffer/1297512-2-eng-GB/back-to-basics-10-netzplan-schritt-6-2-freier-puffer.png
 - https://www.inloox.com/company/blog/articles/back-to-basics-part-10-how-to-create-a-project-network-diagram/

-## Step 5: Speed up network diagram
+## Step 5: Speed up a network diagram

 ## Step 6: Do Gantt chart